IleaDorin/APD-MapReduce/README.md

     in line to the thread with the smallest load.

 - **Reducers**:
-  - A precomputed statistic on the percentage of words starting with each letter (e.g., `s → 15.8%`, `a → 11.7%`) is used.
+  - A statistic ("https://en.wikipedia.org/wiki/Letter_frequency") on the percentage of words starting with each letter (e.g., `s → 15.8%`, `a → 11.7%`) is used.
   Letters are distributed to reducers similarly to the mappers, based on load balancing.

+### **Synchronization**

+- All threads use a barrier passed as part of their arguments.
+- **Mappers:** Wait at the barrier after completing their tasks.
+- **Reducers:** Wait at the barrier before starting their tasks.
+- The barrier is initialized with the total number of threads, ensuring that reducers cannot start working until all mappers have reached the barrier.

 ---

+## Concurrent_map implemetation
+  - The concurrent_map structure is just a list of buckets, each consisting in a unordered_map and a mutex (similar to a normal map but for each bucket access, it locks and unlocks it)
+  - Each time a maper tries to insert an element into the partialRsult, the word is allocated to a bucket, then the bucket is locked, the element gets inserted and the bucket reopens.
+I tried running the code with a variety of buckets and for scalability I initialized the concurrent_map with no_of_threads * 16 based on a trial and error approach.

 ## File Summary